bluepayment-plugin/magento-2.x-plugin/README_EN.md

 ## Refunds
 The module allows you to refund money directly to the customer's account from which the payment was sent, via a **Credit Memo on-line** and directly from the order.

+Refunds are performed asynchronously - first a refund order is placed, and then it is processed by the Autopay system.
+Updating is done via CRON.

 ### Via a Credit Memo on-line
 To refund this way:
 1. Go to **Invoice** details for the order.